I went to Tokyo for Latin American food: A MAZ Review

 Woods in the Highland (3200 MASL)

+This was the only course of the meal that felt like it needed a second draft, and the pork meat was a bit tough.
 The vegetable that resembled chestnut, however, was absolutely delicious with the dipping sauce.
 I also loved the way this was presented within the edible clay, which featured during the pre-dinner geology lesson.

 High Jungle Rainforest (750 MASL)

 It’s delicious.
-This pomelo-based fruit assortment for dessert seems a bit simple on its own, but the lemon verbena and coconut really elevate it a lot, and the lightness of this dish made better sense in the context of the course that followed it.
+This pomelo-based fruit assortment for dessert seems a bit simple on its own, but the lemon verbena and coconut really elevated it a lot, and the lightness of this dish made better sense in the context of the course that followed it.
 It’s meant to act as a palate cleanser before the heaviness of the chocolate.

 Amazonia (840 MASL)